Alvii-1/Template-CUDA/README.md

+I built this template with the idea of a minimal CUDA setup.
+Just CMake, CUDA, and C++.
+Feel free to re-use for your own project, its pretty barebones by design.

 HOW TO COMPILE, BUILD AND RUN THE PROJECT:

 If this is the C++/CUDA template, please copy the entire folder, rename it, and continue.